openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 * All elements of the OpenID Connect `address` Claim ([@!OpenID])

 `date`: String in ISO 8601:2004 `YYYY-MM-DD` format containing the date when this bill was issued.

-`attachments`: Array of JSON objects representing attachments like photocopies of the evidence.
-See below on how an attachment is structured.

 #### electronic_signature